Sustainability

 NGK’s basic policy on corporate governance is to ensure legality in business activities and transparency in management.
 The Company has established a structure that can respond swiftly to changes in the business environment and built and maintains shareholder-focused system to ensure fair management.

 NGK recognizes the need for swift, optimal decision-making and execution to respond to changes in the business environment.
-We have therefore introduced a executive officer system to segregate the management decision-making and supervisory function from the business execution function to clearly define the roles of and strengthen each function.
+We have therefore introduced an executive officer system to segregate the management decision-making and supervisory function from the business execution function to clearly define the roles of and strengthen each function.

 To strengthen the supervisory and oversight function of the Board of Directors, we have mandated reporting to Board of Directors from the key committees among committees that handle various risks surrounding NGK.
 To ensure that the objectives of the Corporate Governance Code are thoroughly implemented, we established the Nomination and Compensation Advisory Committee, Corporate Council, Conference of Outside Directors and Outside Audit & Supervisory Board Members, the Business Ethics Committee, and other committees.